Want to get updates to your mailbox? 📬

 There are no consistent Google rankings or search experiences across users, locations, or devices.
 Although ranking number one on Google is the desired position, keep in mind that others are seeing different results.
 If you are ranking on the top spot on your device, you may not be in the same position on your friend’s device.

 Instead of focusing on your rank, focus on creating a quality user and mobile-friendly website.
-Catering to the user and following the rules will not guarantee you a top ranking, but it will ensure that your website is most likely to succeed.
+Catering to the user and following the rules will not guarantee you a top ranking, but it will ensure that your website has a chance to succeed.

 Join our